A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

-We should note that this paper is the first step that we made towards a unified theory of time consistency of dynamic risk/performance measures. {To illustrate why our approach leads to such unification, we show almost all known concepts of weak time consistency can be reproduced and studied in terms of single concept of an update rule, that is introduced in this paper and that is suitable both for dynamic risk measures and dynamic performance measures.
-For study of relation of our update rule to other types of time consistency (e.g. middle time consistency, strong time consistency or supermartingale time consistency) and their connections to various update rules as well as new concepts of time consistency, please see our survey paper \cite{BCP2014}.}
+Nevertheless, we spent some time in this paper on illustration of the applicability of our approach.
+Specifically, we show that almost all known concepts of weak time consistency can be reproduced and studied in terms of a single concept of an update rule introduced in this paper, which is suitable both for dynamic risk measures and dynamic performance measures.
+In particular, in Proposition~\ref{pr:weak} we characterize weak time consistency for random variables and in Proposition~\ref{pr:proc.weak.semi} we provide a characterization of (semi-)weak time consistency for stochastic processes.
+Moreover, Propositions~\ref{prop:DCRMtoDAI} and~\ref{prop:DAItoDCRM} show how the weak time consistency property transfers between dynamic coherent risk measures and (normalized) dynamic acceptability indices.
+This generalizes the result from Bielecki et al. \cite{BCZ2010} and complements the characterizations from Cherny and Madan~\cite{ChernyMadan2009}, showing how the duality theorems look like in the dynamic setting.

-As mentioned earlier, part of this study hinges on some technical results, proved rigourously herein, about conditional expectation and conditional essential infimum/supremum for random variables that may take the values $\pm\infty$.
+We believe that the general approach introduced in this paper unifies and simplifies the study of time consistency.
+A good example of this is Proposition~\ref{prop:mart.ref} that provides a characterization of time consistency via a version of the dynamic programming principle.
+While in our framework such characterization is almost immediate, it is not that straightforward to derive it using the benchmark set approach introduced in Tutsch \cite{Tutsch2008}.
+Another good example is Proposition~\ref{def:TC-benchSet} where we show how to recover all known (benchmark set) concepts of time consistency using appropriate update rules.

-Finally, we want to mention that traditionally the investigation of dynamic risk measures and dynamic performances indices is accompanied by robust representation type results, which is beyond the scope of this study given the generality of the classes of measures considered.
-Moreover, usually this is done in the context of convex analysis by exploring convexity (of risk measures) or quasi-concavity (of acceptability indices) properties of some relevant functions.
-In contrast, we depict time consistency without using convex analysis, and we consider functions that are only local and monotone, which provides for quite a generality of our results.
+Finally, we want to mention that, traditionally, the investigation of dynamic risk measures and dynamic performances indices is accompanied by robust representation type results.
+This aspect of the theory is beyond the scope of this study given the generality of the classes of measures considered here.
+In particular, the reason for absence in the paper of results regarding robust representation is that such results are usually derived in the context of convex analysis by exploring convexity (of risk measures) or quasi-concavity (of acceptability indices) properties of some relevant functions.
+However, we study time consistency without using convex analysis, and we consider functions that are only local and monotone.